 Among 2019-2020 Hofstra undergraduates who majored in community health, 100% of the respondents report that within one year of graduation they were employed or attending/planning to attend graduate school.
 Among those 2019-2020 Hofstra undergraduates who graduated from the Department of Health Professions and reported salary, the median annual self-reported salary was $48,000.

 Recent graduates work at prominent companies and organizations including:

-Graduates have also enrolled in or said they were planning to attend graduate programs at Icahn School of Medicine at Mount Sinai, Georgetown University, Massachusetts College of Pharmacy, Mayo Clinic Alix School of Medicine, New York University, Philadelphia College of Osteopathic Medicine, San Jose State University, Seton Hall University, SUNY College of Optometry, and University of California, Irvine.
+Graduates have also enrolled in or said they were planning to attend graduate programs at Albany Medical College, Boston University, Drexel University, George Washington University, Georgetown University, Howard University, Icahn School of Medicine, Mayo Clinic Alix School of Medicine, New York University, and Yale University.

 To see the alumni outcome reports in its entirety, and all available data, go to the institutional research page.